microsoft/code-with-engineering-playbook/observability/readme.md

 * Audit changes and makes it possible to roll-back if there are any issues.

-* Identify actionable insights from the generated metrics data across all environments
+* Identify actionable insights from the generated metrics data across all environments, not just production.

 ## Recommended Practices